 Jamaica Tourist Board

-Where past campaigns seemed to prioritize telling people how to think about Jamaica, we sought only to inspire the desire to go there.
-We eschewed postcard-like imagery in favor of sensorial cues with transportive powers, doing away with taglines in the process.
+Rather than offering people a cute summation of Jamaica (as past campaigns had done), we sought only to create the desire to be there.
+We emphasized rich sensorial cues with transportive powers, doing away with taglines in the process.

 Wells Fargo

-While undergoing a rebrand on the retail bank side, Wells Fargo’s Corporate & Investment Bank (CIB) sought to refresh its brand—via a reenergized value proposition supported by updated brand tenets and brand architecture encompassing its three primary business units.
+While undergoing a rebrand on the retail bank side, Wells Fargo’s Corporate & Investment Bank sought to refresh its own brand—via a reenergized value proposition with updated brand tenets and a brand architecture encompassing its three main business units.

-In addition to an assessment of competitors’ brands and positionings and how they’re realized, I led one-on-one in-depth interviews with dozens of executive- and senior-level staff across Wells Fargo CIB, as well as among key clients.
+Following a deep competitive audit, I led one-on-one in-depth interviews with dozens of executive- and senior-level staff, as well as key account clients.
 I partnered with clients through findings, implications, and ideation stages, delivering a new brand strategy that held true to the brand’s past and served to stretch the business for growth.

 FINRA

-Amidst the rise of new investment platforms and a growing get-rich-quick mentality among users, FINRA sought to better understand this “new investor” audience and what role FINRA might play in keeping them from getting in over their heads.
+Amidst the spread of gamified investment platforms and a growing get-rich-quick mentality among users, FINRA sought to better understand the “new investor” audience and what role FINRA might play in keeping them from getting in over their heads.

-We defined the role for the brand for its first-ever mass media outreach, and developed the creative brief for the “Get Your Head In The Trade” campaign, reaching new investors across TV and digital channels to counter reckless investing behavior and the mindset that feeds it.
+I led a national quant study to inform a segmentation and an approach to targeting, and uncovered eye-opening attitudinal and behavioral data to inform brand actions.
+I led the team that defined the role for the FINRA brand for its first-ever mass media outreach and developed the creative strategy.
+“Get Your Head In The Trade” connected with this new investor subculture to counter reckless investing behavior and the mindset that feeds it.

 988

-In 2022, the National Suicide Prevention Lifeline was converting from a ten-digit number to 988, with all states required to implement 988 functionality by July of that year.
-For a state government agency I reframed this as not just a public health education program but also a brand campaign, leveraging the cultural momentum around mental health to recast the Lifeline not as a number to call only as a last resort, but as a help line for those in need.
+In 2022, the National Suicide Prevention Lifeline was converting from a ten-digit number to 988.
+For a state government agency I reframed this as not just a public health education program but also a brand campaign, leveraging the cultural momentum around mental health to reposition the Lifeline not as a number to call only as a last resort, but as a help line for those with needs all along a spectrum.

 Amtrak